mjwwit/node-red-contrib-ikea-tradfri/README.md

 # Node-RED IKEA TRÅDFRI
-Node-RED nodes to get updates from and control devices connected to an IKEA TRADFRI gateway.
+Node-RED nodes to get updates from and control devices connected to an IKEA TRÅDFRI gateway.
 This project is based on [AlCalzone](https://github.com/AlCalzone)'s excellent [node-tradfri-client](https://github.com/AlCalzone/node-tradfri-client) module, which does not utilize any compiled binaries.

 ## Installation
 ```